alecap92/whatsapp_api_masivo/README.md

 ## Sending WhatsApp Messages

-To send WhatsApp messages using a template, make a POST request to the `/api/v1/template/json` endpoint with the following request body:
+To send WhatsApp messages using a template, make a POST request to the `/api/v1/template/json` endpoint with the following request body.

+You should be aware of a property called "hasVars" that is a boolean that in case that is false the request should have this structure:

 ```json